Looking to buy Tether (USDT) in Canada? This article covers how and the cheapest places to buy Tether right now.

 - Offer: Get 20% discount on your trading fees

 Binance is one of the cheapest ways to buy Tether in Canada.
-Note that the platform is not available to residents of Ontario.
+Note that the platform is leaving Canada in September 2023).

 Learn more about Binance.